South Dakota GOP senators reject trans student bathroom ban

-PIERRE, S.D.
-(AP) — Republicans on a South Dakota Senate committee Tuesday rejected a bill that would have banned transgender students from using school restrooms that match their gender identity.
+PIERRE, S.D. — Republicans on a South Dakota Senate committee Tuesday rejected a bill that would have banned transgender students from using school restrooms that match their gender identity.

-All but one senator on the seven-member Senate Judiciary committee, comprised of all Republicans, voted to reject the bill, arguing that determining trans students’ bathroom access was a policy best left to local school boards.
+All but one senator on the seven-member Senate Judiciary Committee, comprised of all Republicans, voted to reject the bill, arguing that determining trans students’ bathroom access was a policy best left to local school boards.

 “I ran for the South Dakota Senate not a school board,” said Republican Sen. Michael Rohl, arguing against the Legislature’s stepping into the issue.